sandybruhh/Digital-Ocean-Server-Setup-with-Keycloak-SSO-sysad/03-drupal-integration.md

 ### A. Install the OAuth Client Module

 The miniOrange OAuth Client module is the recommended choice for OIDC integration due to its active maintenance and compatibility.
+It provides seamless integration with Keycloak, supports advanced configurations, and ensures regular security updates.
+This makes it a reliable solution for production-grade Single Sign-On (SSO) in PHP and Drupal applications.
 Install it using Composer:

 ```bash
 cd /var/www/drupal